 Raquel Welch shot to fame in "One Million Years B.C.," a film which she carried by prancing about in a leather bikini.
-During the '60s, Raquel was in a series of films showcasing her fine physique in leather and latex, such as "Fantastic Voyage," "100 Rifles," "Bandolero," "Hannie Caulder" and (best of all) "The Magic Christian."
+During the '60s and '70s, Raquel epitomized careless joy and abandon.

 She made her film debut in 1964, playing a call girl in the film "A House Is Not a Home."
 She also was briefly in an Elvis film, "Roustabout," that same year.

 |Raquel trying out for a spot on "Gilligan's Island" in 1963.|

 Raquel was just trying to break into showbiz and she hustled like anyone else.
 One of Welch's casting call interviews (even before her first film role) didn't lead to a job, unfortunately, but it has entered the annals of Hollywood lore anyway: Raquel auditioned for the role of Mary Ann on "Gilligan's Island."
 It might have given a lot of the "Mary Ann or Ginger" debates a whole new spin.
 Unfortunately, she did not get the part.

 |Raquel as a space girl in ABC's "Mork and Mindy" (1979).|

 Raquel's breakthrough role was in "One Million Years B.C."
 (1966).
 She had no lines, just strutted about in a leather bikini.
 That was enough to create a sensation.
 Her posters adorned many a lad's bedroom in the late '60s.